 - 4 days per week is a really healthy balance, ensuring you still have time for at least 2 days of strength training which will build your metabolism to help with weight loss and overall fitness.

-- 5 days per week is doable for those who have strong base level of fitness and are not doing a lot of other cardio cross training, but can still work in at least 2 runner strength training sessions.
+- 5 days per week is doable for those who have a strong base level of fitness and are not doing a lot of other cardio cross-training, but can still work in at least 2 runner strength training

-- 6 days per week is generally not necessary for any new runner as it often limits their ability to recover and to complete the cross training that will keep them running injury free.
+- 6 days per week is generally not necessary for any new runner.
+It often limits the ability to recover and to complete the cross-training that will keep them running injury free.

-- 7 days per week as noted previously is not recommended, especially for new runners because you are far more likely to end up injured and sidelined rather than making progress.
+- 7 days per week as noted previously is not recommended.
+Especially for new runners because you’re far more likely to end up injured and sidelined rather than making progress.

 If you’re a long time runner who is currently between races or just trying to maintain your endurance while you enjoy other sports then again there are a few options.
 I always ask a few questions to help these runners find the right schedule: